A short story by Author Steven Burton. Reflections: Sometimes random events make you ponder big questions.

 I made a ‘humph’ sound and as she turned to walk away I said playfully, “I guess I better never run into the street when it’s time for your show.”

-As she walked back into the house, she retorted, “Yep, or you’d be one lonely dead bunny.”
+As she walked back into the house, she retorted, “Yep, or you’d be one lonely, dead bunny.”

 I smiled.
 The only reason she watched that stupid show was because she had a crush on some hunky actor whose name in the show was the same as mine in real life.
 It always made me wonder if there wasn’t some weird Freudian thing in her attraction to me.

-I told Gloria I was going outside to have a smoke.
-I went out the side door, stopped by my car and grabbed the binoculars I kept in the trunk for when I go to the football games.
-Sitting back down on the porch steps I peered across the street at the bunny, zooming in as I saw her, small eyes staring intently at her dead companion.
+I told Gloria I was going outside for a smoke.
+I went out the side door, stopped by my car and grabbed the binoculars I kept in the trunk for when I go to football games.
+Sitting down on the porch steps I peered across the street at the bunny, zooming in I could see her eyes staring intently at her dead companion.

-Pain followed by grief flooded through me as I hurriedly put the binoculars back up to my eyes.
+Pain followed by grief flooded through me as I put the binoculars up to my eyes.
 The bunny with the stripe was still staring intently at what was left of her dead companion.
-But now her whiskers twitched furiously as if this final indignity was pushing her over the edge.
+Her whiskers twitched furiously as if this final indignity had pushed her over the edge.

 Gathering my cigarettes and lighter, I vowed not to look again.
-I went in the house through the side door so I could put my binoculars up.
+I went in the house through the side door and put my binoculars up.
 We spent that night in bed watching movies and eating popcorn, but my mind kept drifting back to the bunny.
 I wondered how long she would stay there, silent sentinel for her dead companion.
 But I resisted the urge to look.

-“Yes,” I reply.
+“Yes,” I replied.
 “Have you seen her?”

-” Well, It’s the damnedest thing”
+” Well, It’s the damnedest thing….”

-I feel an ominous feeling as she goes on, ” The neighbors were just talking about her”
+An ominous feeling surged through me as she continued.
+“The neighbors were just talking about her.”

 Puzzled, I ask why.